Formulary apportionment

 Formulary apportionment, also known as unitary taxation, is a method of splitting the total pre-tax profit earned (or loss incurred) by a multinational between the tax jurisdictions where it does business.
 It is an alternative to separate entity accounting, under which a branch or subsidiary within the jurisdiction is accounted for as a separate entity, requiring prices for transactions with other parts of the corporation or group to be assigned according to the arm's length standard commonly used in transfer pricing.
-In contrast, formulary apportionment attributes a portion of a multinational’s total worldwide profit (or loss) to each jurisdiction, based on factors such as the proportion of sales, assets or payroll in that jurisdiction.
+In contrast, formulary apportionment attributes a portion of a multinational's total worldwide profit (or loss) to each jurisdiction, based on factors such as the proportion of sales, assets or payroll in that jurisdiction.

 When applied to a corporate group, formulary apportionment requires combined reporting of the group's results.
 The parent and all of its subsidiaries are viewed as though they were a single entity (unitary combination), and the method is then also known as worldwide unitary taxation.
 In the US, most states have adopted water's edge combined reporting which restricts the taxable group to just US domestic corporations and excludes "overseas business organization", i.e., unitary foreign affiliates and foreign parents.

-In US taxation
+In North America taxation

-Formulary methods are used in both the United States and Canada to apportion income of corporations between the sub-national jurisdictions in which they operate.
-In many U.S. states formulary apportionment is also used to apportion the combined income of a related group of companies.
-Tax in each US state is thus assessed based on the unitary combination of all related entities.
+Formulary methods are used in both the United States and Canada to apportion income of corporations between the states or provinces in which they operate.
+However, trade between the United States and Canada is not covered, thus requiring transfer prices, leading to increased compliance costs for the corporation.
+Tax in each US state and Canadian province is thus assessed based on the unitary combination of all related entities.
 The related entities included in the unitary combination may be worldwide entities or only entities within the United States, depending on the state.
 The latter is known as water's edge combined reporting.

 Worldwide unitary combined reporting was first approved by the US Supreme Court in 1983 in Container Corp. v.
 Franchise Tax Board (CA) by a vote of 5-3 (Justice Stevens did not participate).
 The court re-visited worldwide combined reporting in 1994 in Barclays Bank v.
 Franchise Tax Board (CA) and Colgate-Palmolive v.
 Franchise Tax Board (CA) and again approved its use by California but this time by larger majorities.
 The votes were 7-2 and 9-0, respectively.
 However, as a result of foreign retaliatory legislation and pressure from the federal government, all states have now abandoned mandatory worldwide combined reporting.